-Moyamoya disease is a disorder caused by blocked arteries at the base of the brain.
-The name "moyamoya" means "puff of smoke" in Japanese and describes the appearance of the tangle of tiny vessels that form to compensate for the blockage.
-As the normal blood vessels narrow and become blocked, a person may suffer a stroke – a life-threatening situation.
+Moyamoya disease is caused by blocked arteries at the base of the brain.
+The name "moyamoya" means "puff of smoke" in Japanese and describes the appearance of tiny vessels that form to compensate for the blockage.
+As the normal blood vessels narrow and become blocked, a person may suffer a stroke.
 No medication can stop or reverse the progression of moyamoya disease.
 Treatment focuses on reducing the risk of stroke and restoring blood flow to the brain.

 Blood supply of the brain

 To understand moyamoya, it is helpful to understand the circulatory system of the head and neck (see Anatomy of the Brain).
 The carotid artery is the large artery whose pulse can be felt on both sides of the neck.
 It begins at the aorta as the common carotid artery and divides near the larynx into the external and internal carotid arteries.
 The external carotid arteries supply blood to the face and scalp.
 The internal carotid arteries supply blood to front and side areas of the brain.

 Blood is carried to the brain by two paired arteries, the internal carotid arteries and the vertebral arteries (Fig. 1).
 The internal carotid arteries supply the anterior (front) areas and the vertebral arteries supply the posterior (back) areas of the brain.
 After passing through the skull, the right and left vertebral arteries join together to form a single basilar artery.
 The basilar artery and the internal carotid arteries "communicate" with each other in a ring at the base of the brain called the Circle of Willis.

 Blood is carried to the face and scalp by the paired external carotid arteries.
 Behind the jaw the external carotid divides into the facial, maxillary, superficial temporal, and occipital arteries.

 What is moyamoya disease?